 In order to save time and money, the best method of translation management for mergers and acquisition is the following:

-- Machine translation of all suitable documents including file name
+- Machine translation of all suitable documents including filenames

-- Triage and classification of corporate documents to determine which texts have priority, if any
+- Triage and classification of corporate documents to determine which texts, if any, have priority

-- Speedy human post-editing of the machine translations, as required by diligence team
+- Speedy human post-editing of the machine translations, as required by the due diligence team

 - High-quality human translation of your choice of priority documents

 Out of so many documents, it is important to gain a quick overview to understand which of the texts require your immediate attention.
 Instead of translating all texts (an expensive and time-consuming option), it is most effective to contract the services of a professional project manager who will handle your translation project with care and review the set of documents involved.
 Your assigned project manager can machine translate the entire content of the VDR including filenames, producing a medium-quality automated translation allowing you to identify those documents where you will require accurate, human translations.

 A certified translation team will be able to scan and machine translate your documents much more efficiently and at a minimal cost.
 They also have the tools and translation memories to guarantee a level of comprehension far beyond your usual Google Translate copy-and-paste.